What happens if I cannot stay in my home?

 Can I use my own repairer?

 As a Budget Direct customer, you’ll be pleased to know that you have access to our repairer network, which offers a lifetime guarantee on the workmanship provided in repairing your home.
-If you choose not to use our selected repairer we will offer to cash settle your claim.
-If your claim is cash-settled you’ll receive the amount to cover your repair/s, determined by one of our repairers, and for you to spend with a repairer of your choice.

 Can I choose who replaces my damaged contents?